Get in Touch With Us

 Dampwood Colony

-In a Dampwood colony, there are the reproductive (a king and a queen), soldier and alate (swarmers).
+In a dampwood colony, they have the reproductive (a king and a queen), soldiers and alate (swarmers).
 They do not have any workers although immature termite will assume the roles of a worker.
 The number is normally small compared to the others.

 The soldiers, with large head and mandibles, protect the colony from any predators such as ants.
 The alate (swarmer) has reproductive function and are the only one with a pair of wings.
 During the mating season, the alate will fly out of their nest to form their own colony.
 Their mating season is usually during the wet season as this allow them to create a good living condition.